Permanent Eyeliner

 After (healed)

-Upper and Lower Permanent Eyeliner – Medium Thickness
+Upper and Lower Permanent Eyeliner – Medium

 Permanent Cosmetic Makeup Eyeliner, Boise, ID